 We have proposed amendments to our Handbook to ensure it is consistent with changes the Government is making to EU law and it functions effectively when the UK leaves the EU.
-In the run up to March 2019, we will limit Handbook changes unrelated to Brexit to those identified as core priorities in our Business Plan as well as other essential items.
+In the run up to exit day, we will limit Handbook changes unrelated to Brexit to those identified as core priorities in our Business Plan as well as other essential items.

 The Treasury has laid nearly all of the Statutory Instruments (SIs) needed to onshore EU legislation in Parliament.
 We have been providing them with technical advice during this process.
 We have also opened the notification window for the temporary permissions regime.

-However, the implementation period forms part of the withdrawal agreement, which is subject to further negotiations between the UK and EU before it is finalised.
+However, the implementation period forms part of the withdrawal agreement, and so it will only go ahead if the withdrawal agreement is approved.
 We therefore continue to work to ensure the UK’s legal and regulatory framework functions in all scenarios.